section-engineering-education/engineering-education/content/articles/mysql-connection-graphical-user-interface-design-using-javafx-and-scene-builder/index.md

 #### Text fields
 1. **Database name text field** - This allows users to give the name of the database with which the application should communicate.
 The database name should be provided in this field as it is written in the database application.
 2. **Username text field** - This allows users to provide the database username which connects to the databases.
-The database username for log in is given in this field to allow our application to sign into the database.
+The database username for login is given in this field to allow our application to sign into the database.
 3. **Password** - This is the database password provided for the user.
 It will allow the application to be authenticated and authorized to access the given database.
 4. **Server** - This is the main location where the database storage is hosted.
 It could be a local host or remote server.